flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 ## Don't make users guess

 - Imagine having to guess and check for every dependency in a big package!
+- `pyproject.toml`: grand unified configuration file for Python packages
-- `pyproject.toml`: lets you *declare* the needed dependencies & versions
+  - lets you *declare* the needed dependencies & versions
   - older methods: `setup.py`, `setup.cfg`, `requirements.txt`
 - Packages are installed by a **frontend** (`pip`, `conda`, `uv`, `pixi`...)
   - Frontend builds a *dependency graph* to determine all needed dependencies